Q: What types of personal injury and accident cases do you handle?

 A: In order to settle your personal injury or car accident case you will have to deal with insurance companies.
 Their goal is to pay you as little as you will take.
 It is tough for someone who is not familiar with personal injury cases to know what a fair settlement amount is.
 An experienced personal injury attorney can help you to determine that amount and reach a fair settlement.

-A: We handle all of my cases on a contingency fee basis.
+A: I handle all of my cases on a contingency fee basis.
 This means YOU DO NOT OWE ME A LEGAL FEE UNLESS I RECOVER MONEY FOR YOU.
-We do not ask for any attorney fees up front.
+I do not ask for any attorney fees up front.
 If there is no recovery, there is no fee.

 A: No. The job of your personal injury lawyer is to maximize the value of your particular case.
 It is no secret that an insurance company will seldom pay anywhere near full value to injured persons who are not represented by a lawyer.
 More often than not, after delays and broken promises, an insurance adjuster will offer only a token amount to injured persons who are not represented by a lawyer.
 Good lawyers like those at Doyle & O’Donnell have their reputation, hard work and access to investigators and expert witnesses and are able to prove the facts of your case.
 We have access to doctors and hospitals for our clients that you cannot obtain on your own.
 We know how to prove an injury.
 For instance, how would you prove you have a headache or a backache?
 We know the law that governs your situation.
 A good lawyer can determine the jury verdict value of your injury.
 The combination of all of these things and our ability to take the responsible party to court if they don’t voluntarily pay you a fair settlement make it obvious that the only way to get treated fairly by an insurance company is to be represented by a good attorney.
 Insurance companies respect strength.